 Individuals with low income and who are still awaiting health insurance and needing healthcare quickly can turn to the All-Day Healthcare Centres (PASS) at their nearest public hospital.
 This is therefore also a possibility for asylum seekers under the accelerated and Dublin procedures.
 There, they will receive care and, if necessary, the medical letter needed to speed up the processing of their application for public health insurance.
 According to the law, all public hospitals are required to offer PASS services, but in practice, this does not always occur.

 The duration of access to the healthcare insurance is in theory linked to the duration of validity of the asylum claim certification.
-In practice, it can be noted that CPAM deliver healthcare insurance for a one-year duration.
+In practice, it can be noted that the social security services deliver healthcare insurance for a one-year duration.
 In fact, at the end of the validity of the asylum claim certification, access to health care is not guaranteed anymore.
 It may then occur, at the moment of renewing their certification, that some asylum seekers get their healthcare insurance suspended.

 Finally, some of the problems with regard to medical care are not specific to asylum seekers.
-Some doctors are reluctant to receive and treat patients who benefit from the AME or PUMA and tend to refuse booking appointments with them even though these refusals of care can in theory be punished.4
+Some doctors are reluctant to receive and treat patients who benefit from the AME or PUMA and tend to refuse booking appointments with them even though these refusals of care can in theory be punished.

 National legislation does not guarantee any specific provision for access to care related to mental health issues.
 Asylum seekers can theoretically benefit from psychiatric or psychological counselling thanks to their health care cover (AME or PUMA).
 However, access remains difficult in practice because many professionals refuse to receive non-French speaking patients as they lack the tools to communicate non-verbally and / or funds to work with interpreters.

 Victims of torture or traumatised asylum seekers can be counselled in a few NGO structures that specifically take care of these traumas.
-This adapted counselling is provided, for instance, at the Primo Levi Centre in Paris as well as the Osiris centres in Marseille, Mana in Bordeaux, Forum réfugiés – Cosi Essor Centre in Lyon.
+This adapted counselling is provided, for instance, at the Primo Levi Centre and Comede in Paris as well as the Osiris centres in Marseille, Mana in Bordeaux, Forum réfugiés – Cosi Essor Centre in Lyon.
 These specialised centres are however too few in France, unevenly distributed across the country and cannot meet the growing demand for treatment.

 The difficulties are in fact even more aggravated by the geographical locations of some reception centres where the possibility to access mental health specialists would mean several hours of travel.

-- 2. Article D.160-2, 3° Social Security Code.
+Article L.380-1 Social Security Code.

-- 4. Circular DSS n° 2001-81, 12 February 2001 on the care refusal for beneficiaries of the CMU.
+Circular DSS n.
+2001-81, 12 February 2001 on the care refusal for beneficiaries of the CMU.